Bi-Lagrangian structures and Teichm\"uller theory: Background on Teichmüller theory

 A \emph{Fuchsian group} is a Kleinian group conjugate to a subgroup of $\PSL_2(\R) \subset \PSL_2(\C)$.
-A Fuchsian group can be characterized as a Kleinian group whose limit set $\Lambda$ is contained in some round circle $C$, and which preserves both components of $\CP^1 - C$ (which are round disks).
-More generally, a \emph{quasi-Fuchsian group} is a Kleinian group $\Gamma$ whose limit set $\Lambda$ is contained in some topological circle $C$, and which preserves both components of $\CP^1 - C$ (which are topological disks).
-A (quasi-)Fuchsian group $\Gamma$ is called \emph{of the first kind} or \emph{of the second kind} depending on whether $\Lambda = C$ or $\Lambda \subsetneq C$.
-If $\Gamma$ is a finitely generated torsion-free Kleinian group, then $\Gamma$ is quasi-Fuchsian of the first kind if and only if it satisfies the seemingly stronger condition that its action on $\CP^1$ is topologically conjugate to the action of a Fuchsian group of the first kind, \textit{i.e.} there exists a homeomorphism $f : \CP^1 \to \CP^1$ such that $f \Gamma f^{-1}$ is Fuchsian (\cite[Theorem 4]{MR0297992}).
-Moreover, $f$ can be taken (in fact is necessarily) quasiconformal in this situation.
+It is characterized as a Kleinian group whose limit set $\Lambda$ is contained in some round circle $C$, and which preserves both components of $\CP^1 - C$.
+More generally, a \emph{quasi-Fuchsian group} is a Kleinian group $\Gamma$ whose limit set $\Lambda$ is contained in some topological circle $C$, and which preserves both components of $\CP^1 - C$.
+A [quasi-]Fuchsian group $\Gamma$ is called \emph{of the first kind} or \emph{of the second kind} depending on whether $\Lambda = C$ or $\Lambda \subsetneq C$.
+If $\Gamma$ is a finitely generated torsion-free Kleinian group, then $\Gamma$ is quasi-Fuchsian of the first kind if and only if its action on $\CP^1$ is topologically conjugate to the action of a Fuchsian group of the first kind, \ie{} there exists a homeomorphism $f : \CP^1 \to \CP^1$ such that $f \Gamma f^{-1}$ is Fuchsian (\cite[Theorem 4]{MR0297992}).
+Moreover, $f$ must be quasiconformal.